The ITALIAN DISPATCH By Eric J Lyman

 La última vez!1

-This is my mother, I wanted to tell him.
-But instead, when he finished, I gave him 20 pesos and a smile.
+I am with my mother, I wanted to tell him.
+But instead, when he finished, I gave him 20 pesos (around €0.35) and a smile.
 His expression was unchanged as he drifted toward the side of the plaza where a white tourist train waited to fill up.

 A few minutes later, the tourist train lurched forward and then disappeared around a corner to wind through the narrow streets past well-preserved Colonial-era buildings and dozens of kitschy souvenir shops selling off-brand rum and second-tier cigars, along with the usual magnets, pins, tee-shirts, and shot glasses, all bearing the Dominican flag.